stlehmann/Flask-MQTT/doc/configuration.rst

                                to ``None``.
 Only needed if a username is provided.

-``MQTT_REFRESH_TIME``          The refresh interval in seconds used to check
+``MQTT_KEEPALIVE``             Maximum period in seconds between communications
+                               with the broker.
+If no other messages are being exchanged, this controls the rate at which the client will send ping messages to the broker.
-                               for pending messages.
-Defaults to 1.0 seconds.
+                               Defaults to 60 seconds.

 ``MQTT_TLS_ENABLED``           Enable TLS for the connection to the MQTT broker.
                                Use the following config keys to configure TLS.